richchapler/AzureSolutionsDocumentation/docs/DataFactory_Logging+ErrorHandling.md

    Signal name | Select and configure the desired Signal<br><sub>Signal descriptions included in Appendix</sub>

 * Review additional tabs {e.g., Scope, Actions, Details, Tags}, then "Review + create"

-## Custom Logging

-### Creating a New Pipeline with Error Handling in Azure Data Factory

-1. **Open Azure Data Factory Studio:**
-   - Launch Azure Data Factory Studio.
-   - Navigate to the **Author** tab.
-   - Click the **+** button and select **Pipeline** to create a new pipeline.

-2. **Add Activities to the Pipeline:**
-   - Drag and drop the required activities from the **Activities pane** onto the pipeline canvas.
-   - Example: Add a **Copy Data activity** to copy data from one source to another.

-3. **Configure the "onFail" Feature:**
-   - Select the activity you want to monitor for failures.
-   - In the **Activities pane**, locate the **onFail** section and click **Add activity**.
-   - Choose the activity to execute if the primary activity fails.
-For example, add a **Stored Procedure activity** to log failure details.

-4. **Set Up the Stored Procedure Activity:**
-   - Drag and drop a **Stored Procedure activity** onto the pipeline canvas.
-   - Configure the activity to connect to your SQL Server database.
-   - Specify the stored procedure to log failure details.
-Ensure the stored procedure accepts parameters for:
-     - **Error message**: A description of the failure.
-     - **Activity name**: The name of the activity that failed.
-     - **Timestamp**: When the failure occurred.

-5. **Link Activities Using "onFail":**
-   - Link the primary activity to the Stored Procedure activity by creating an **onFail dependency**.
-   - Verify that the Stored Procedure activity executes only when the primary activity fails.

-6. **Publish and Test the Pipeline:**
-   - Click **Publish** to save and publish your pipeline.
-   - Trigger the pipeline to test its execution.
-   - Confirm that if the primary activity fails, the **onFail** feature triggers the Stored Procedure activity to log the failure details in your SQL Server table.

 ---